 I'm a Peruvian PhD student in Philosophy at Durham University (UK), supervised by Anna Marmodoro (Philosophy), Alberto Rigolio (Classics), & Matthew Tugby (Philosophy) - thanks to a Wolfson Postgraduate Scholarship in the Humanities.
 I work at the intersection of late ancient/early medieval philosophy (focused on the Neoplatonic tradition) and contemporary metaphysics (especially causality, existence, properties, and relations).
 I also have strong interests in philosophy of religion (e.g., apophaticism, divine attributes, and universalism), and ethics.

 I hold a BA from the University of Navarra (Spain) and an MA from the Università della Svizzera italiana (Switzerland).
 My training as a historian of philosophy began at the former, whereas at the latter, I became acquainted with analytic metaphysics.
-I'm using both skill sets in my doctoral dissertation: 'Revisiting Medieval Idealism'.
-My main claim is that idealism existed in the Middle Ages, championed by John Scotus Eriugena.
+I'm using both skill sets in my doctoral dissertation: 'Medieval Monistic Idealism'.
+My main claim is that John Scotus Eriugena (9th century) endorsed the view that being is mind-dependent, while rejecting any kind of distinction or multiplicity in reality.
 With my work, I aim to contribute to fixing the unfair narrative surrounding Eriugena, showing that he is more internally consistent than is usually assumed and constitutes a landmark in the history of metaphysics.
 Moreover, by embarking on the unprecedented enterprise of reconstructing Eriugena's views by drawing upon contemporary analytic tools, I will also bring a new and underexplored form of idealism (and monism) to the scholarly platform for discussion.

 I am happy to share that, together with Anna Marmodoro, I have signed a book contract with Routledge to edit a volume titled 'Augustine's Philosophy: Classic and Contemporary Themes'.